 6. Apple Watch Won’t Connect to LTE

-I’m using a GPS-only version of the Series 5, but LTE Apple Watch users on the internet have reported a lot of issues with the watch having trouble connecting to cellular networks.
-Fixes that have worked for people facing this issue are as follows.
+I am using a GPS-only version of Apple Watch Series 5, but LTE Apple Watch users on the internet have reported several issues with the watch is having trouble connecting to cellular networks.
+Fixes that have worked for other users facing this issue are listed below:

 Update Watch Software